hanabi/hanabi.github.io/README.md

   * Bob knows that the only playable 3 is red 3.
 He also knows that Alice has a clued red 3 already in her hand.
 Thus, he knows that he has the red 3 and that Alice made a mistake.
   * Bob performs a *Sarcastic Discard* to pass the red 3 back to Alice.

-### The Trash Chop Move

-* The *1's Chop Move* is listed above as an intermediate strategy, but in truth it is just a specific form of the more general *Trash Chop Move*, in which you clue a card that is known useless in order to tell someone that their chop is unsafe.
-* This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
-But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
-Or, it could be done with a yellow clue if all of the yellow cards are already played / accounted for.
-And so forth.

 ### A Trash Flowchart

 Trash is not commonly clued, as it violates *Good Touch Principle*.
 The *Trash Chop Move* listed above is one common reason to intentionally clue trash.
 However, there are other reasons to clue trash that are detailed later on in the document.